der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupUrls.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The tracking template of the ad group.
+String|Tracking template of the ad group.

 ## <a name="setcustomparameters~object-customparameters~"></a>setCustomParameters(Object customParameters)
 Sets the custom parameters of this ad group.